LironHazan/advanced-patterns-in-typescript/README.md

 #Advanced patterns in Typescript:

-Goal:
-- Building material for Advanced TS course.
-- Code references for personal blog (Liron Hazan @medium).
+This repo was originaly started as a collection of code references for personal blog (Liron Hazan @medium)[https://medium.com/@lironhazan].

-Content to cover:
+Your'e welcome to review the issues and open PR's with your examples :)

+Content:
 - DI with decorators (Metaprogramming).
-- Review the strategy and mixin highly useful Gof behavioral implementations.
+- Type system concepts
+- Useful Gof DP (mainly behavioral).
-- Functional DP implementations (list function and a ts light Promise).
+- Functional patterns (list function and a ts light Promise).
 - Compiler tricks.
-- Type system concepts.